Loading...

 Why Do Young People Like Esports?

-Esports may have been around for a long time, but their recent rise in popularity can be attributed to livestreaming on platforms like Twitch and YouTube.
+Esports may have been around for a long time, but its recent rise in popularity can be attributed to livestreaming on platforms like Twitch and YouTube.
 With the rise of streaming and influencers, many young people look up to esports professional players like they would a football player.
 Professional players are often also content creators and livestream the game they compete in during downtime, training time, and online tournaments.
-Livestreaming has helped expand esports as a legitimate career option or goal for young people.
+Livestreaming has helped expand esports as a legitimate career option or goal for young people. e

 photo of the back of a young person on their computer gaming with a headset on